Owl habitat cuts by Trump appointees used 'faulty' science

 “You can’t remove over a third of an endangered species’ habitat and not expect it to go extinct,” Henson said in an interview.
 “There wasn’t much disagreement about the science.
 The disagreement was how much that risk constrains the secretary’s authority” to remove habitat protections.

-“The federal government cannot set aside critical habitat unless it is habitat for the species.
-That’s the critical concern for us,” he said.
+“The federal government cannot set aside critical habitat unless it is habitat for the species,” Smith said.

-The logging industry says the larger, non-native barred owl is a much greater threat than logging.
-Skipwith echoed that contention when she said the most effective way to preserve spotted owls was to control barred owl numbers.

-“The main threats faced by the Northern Spotted Owl are the barred owl and the devastating forest fires,” Skipwith said, adding that she used sound science to reach her conclusion.
-“It’s not an issue of acreage; it’s an issue of the management of the land.”

-The barred owls, native to the eastern U.S., began affecting spotted owl numbers in Washington and Oregon about a decade ago as they expanded their range west and south, Henson said.
+The barred owls, native to the eastern U.S., began affecting spotted owl numbers in Washington and Oregon about a decade ago as they expanded west and south.
+The barred owl incursion accelerated in recent years, putting spotted owls on a downward trajectory that could prompt them to disappear from some areas within ten years, said U.S. Department of Agriculture research biologist Alan Franklin.

-Beginning in 2013, fish and wildlife biologists studied the impact of barred owl removal in four areas of northern California home to the smaller spotted owl.
-The pilot program, which wrapped up in August, showed spotted owl numbers stabilized when barred owl numbers were reduced.
-It continued to decline in areas without the removals.

 In rejecting the Trump rule, federal officials said the dual threats of wildfires and competition from the barred owl underscore why more forest needs protection — to make sure there’s enough “redundancy” of habitat that a large fire won’t doom the species.

-A large-scale barred owl removal program is not in place and officials said the best science shows protecting older forests is critical.
+Until barred owls are dealt with, “all habitat is critical” so spotted owls can find refuge from the aggressive newcomers, said Gutiérrez who has spent several decades studying spotted owls along the West Coast.

-Environmental groups cheered Tuesday’s move but expressed frustration that about 200,000 acres (about 81,000 hectares) of previously protected habitat were excluded from the new rule.
+Environmental groups cheered Tuesday’s move but expressed frustration that about 200,000 acres (about 81,000 hectares) of previously protected habitat were excluded under a new rule published Tuesday that replaces the one under Trump..

-“In the past 20 years, there’s been accelerated loss of old-growth forest on state and private lands so it’s continued to lose habitat,” said Noah Greenwald, endangered species director for the Center for Biological Diversity.
-Climate change adds to the threats faced by forests, he said.

-In December, wildlife officials said continued declines in owl populations mean the owl merits a more critical listing as “endangered.”

 Brown reported from Billings, Montana